Skip to priority announcement. Skip to main content

 [kVA = kW + kVAR]

-The formula consequently for Power factor is:
+The formula consequently for the Power factor is:

 Active power (kW) x 100 / Apparent power (kVA)